 - Pine bark mulch: This is used in home gardens to minimize weed development and retain moisture.
 While organic mulches are useful because they decompose naturally, they also attract insects looking for shelter, warmth, and food.
 Insects eat the pine bark mulch and the bacteria and fungi that live within its moist, dark confines.
 Spiders are pests that aren’t genuine insects but are associated with infestations.

 - Wood mulch: During the winter, wood mulch provides a home for spiders.
-Most spiders are good because they keep other pests at bay, but some are pests in their own right—with wood mulch, you’ll have a lot more spiders around than without.
+Most spiders are good because they keep other pests at bay, but some are pests in their own right—with wood mulch, you’ll have many more spiders around than without.

 Types of pest-resistant mulch